How to start your Preparation for CAT Verbal SectionAnisha Mukhija

 Follow individual authors and read them online.
 The list of authors you could begin with include:

-- Bachi Karkaria (Times of India): Wit, humour and awesome vocabulary
+- Bachi Karkaria (Times of India): Wit, humor and awesome vocabulary

 b.
 Jug Suraiya (Times of India): For the same reasons as Bachi Karkaria